fjwright/Run-REDUCE/docs/InstallAndRun.md

 ## Known Issues

-When running *Run-REDUCE.jar* on Ubuntu 18 and 20, by default, two warning messages appear and on Ubuntu 18 some dialogues jump when they first appear.
+When running `Run-REDUCE.jar` on Ubuntu, by default, two warning messages appear and some dialogues may jump when they first appear.
 The warning about *libcanberra-gtk-module* can be avoided by using *Synaptic* to install *libcanberra-gtk-module* (or you can just ignore the warning).
 In order to avoid the other problems, I have included the option

 ``` shell
 -Djdk.gtk.version=2
 ```

-in the *Run-REDUCE* batch file.
+in the `Run-REDUCE` batch file.
 This may not be necessary on all platforms and will, I hope, cease to be necessary at all at some future date, so you might like to experiment with removing it.